John Feerick

 John D. Feerick (born July 12, 1936) is a law professor at Fordham University School of Law in New York City.
-He served as the school's eighth dean from 1982-2002.
-From 2002-2004, he was the Leonard F. Manning Professor of Law at Fordham, and in 2004, he was named to the Sidney C. Norris Chair of Law in Public Service.
+He served as the school's eighth dean from 1982 to 2002.
+From 2002 to 2004, he was the Leonard F. Manning Professor of Law at Fordham, and in 2004 was named to the Sidney C. Norris Chair of Law in Public Service.

 Biography

 Prior to entering academia in 1982, Feerick was a labor and employment attorney in the law firm of Skadden, Arps, Slate, Meagher & Flom.
 He joined the firm in 1961 and became a partner in 1968.

 Feerick has served in numerous appointed public positions.
 From 1987-1990, he was chair of the New York State Commission on Government Integrity.
 In 2003, he served on the referee panel in the Campaign for Fiscal Equity v.
 State of New York school funding case.
 He also chaired the New York State Commission to Promote Public Confidence in Judicial Elections, which sought to reform the nomination, campaigning, election, and retention of state judges in the wake of such scandals as the bribery investigation of former judge Gerald P. Garson.
-From 2003-2005, Feerick served on the special master panel in the McCain v.
+From 2003 to 2005, Feerick served on the special master panel in the McCain v.
 Bloomberg homeless rights litigation.
-He has also been a member of the New York State Law Revision Commission, the New York State Judicial Salary Commission, the New York State Committee to Promote Public Trust and Confidence in the Legal System, the New York State Mandatory Continuing Legal Education Committee, and the Chief Judge's Corporate Advisory Group.
+He has also been a member of the New York State Law Revision Commission, the New York State Judicial Salary Commission, the New York State Committee to Promote Public Trust and Confidence in the Legal System, the New York State Mandatory Continuing Legal Education Committee, and the Chief Judge Judith Kaye's Corporate Advisory Group.

 On April 16, 2007, Feerick was appointed by Governor Eliot Spitzer to head the newly formed Commission on Public Integrity, which will be formed from the Ethics Committee and the State Commission on Lobbying.